Tendres Cousines: Plot

 The following day is Julia's 16th birthday party.
 The partygoers leave early, however, after it is discovered that Germany has declared war.
-Charles, the male servants, and Julien's father leave the home to go to war.
+Charles, the male servants, and Julien's father leave the estate to go to war.
 The absence of the men creates extra work for Julien, the professor and the women.
 Julien, focused on work, loses interest in Julia.
 Clementine is informed she will have to leave the following week as her room has been rented.
 Exhausted from the previous day's work, Julien falls asleep in the hay and is awoken by Justine, one of the female servants.
 Justine asks Julien to undress her and then has sex with him.

 The next day the women are preparing breakfast for Julien.
 Justine attempts to take it to him, but one of the other servants, Angèle, insists it is her turn.
 Julien is next seen kissing the naked Angèle.
 He coerces her into performing oral sex on him.
 Julia walks in and slaps Julien in the face upon finding them; Julien replies that it is none of her business.
 Later Poune gives the Swiss army knife back to Julien, telling him that they are no longer friends.

 Julia tells Clementine she has decided to leave with her.
 Clementine tries to talk her out of it.
 Julien approaches Julia.
 The two argue; Julien tells Julia he is ashamed that he used to love her.
 The two fight, then wrestle on the ground before slowing down and eventually kissing.
 In the final scene Julien and Julia are lying naked together in the hay.
 Julia asks if he will give her the Swiss army knife again.
 In a cocky voice, Julien replies "Yeah sure, baby, sure" as he puts his clothes back on.
 Julia replies, "Don't speak to me like that."
 Julien replies in the same tone "OK, baby."
 Julia slaps him in the face, and the screen freeze-frames on Julien's shocked expression.